 They are naturally afraid of players and run away if they get too close.
 But you can feed raw cod or salmon to an ocelot to gain its trust.
 The trusting ocelots don’t flee from players and can be bred using the same food.

 Parrots are rare flying passive mobs that you can tame.
-They are only found in the jungle biomes of Minecraft and can mimic the sounds of hostile mobs.
+They are only found in the jungle biomes and can mimic the sounds of hostile mobs.
 You can tame a wild parrot by feeding it wheat, melon, pumpkin, or beetroot seeds.
 The parrot will fly around you if it gets tamed and even sits on your shoulder.

 Remember that cookies are poisonous to the parrots, and feeding that to them can kill them immediately.
 And since they can’t be bred, you will have difficulty finding a replacement for the dead parrot.
 Lastly, the parrots’ unique mechanic is the ability to dance.
 If a parrot is within three blocks of a jukebox, it starts to dance and continues doing so until the music stops.

-Pigs are a small mob type in Minecraft that spawn in most grassy biomes.
+Pigs are a small mob type that spawn in most grassy biomes.
 They can also be found in animal pens inside villages.
 You can kill the pigs to get pork chops, or you can place saddles on top of them to ride the pigs.
 But you have to use a carrot on a stick to drive it around.

 As for their unique mechanics, pigs can turn into Zombified Piglin, a neutral undead mob, when lightning strikes.
 But more on that later.
 Finally, to breed pigs in Minecraft, you must feed them carrots, potatoes, or beetroots.